ngau9567/ngau9567.github.io/pages/Courses.md

 <p>Next, the class introduces regression nalysis (in matrix-vector format) and principal component analysis.
 The introduction of these topics will be cursory and their application will be facilitated by the use of the MINITAB software program.
 Discussion of these multivariate techniques will concentrate on intuition, not a rigorous derivation of their methodologies.</p>

 ---

+### <a name="course7" href="{{ BASE_PATH }}/pages/EMSE6765.html">CSCI 6444 - Intro to Big Data and Analytics</a>

+##### Course Description
+<p>This course is an introductory course that will cover a lot of topics in Big Data and Analytics.</p>
+<p>The objectives are:</p>
+<li>To introduce students to some of the concepts, issues and challenges in dealing with Big Data.</li>
+<li>To examine the types of analytics and work with a few of the tools to process some relatively Big Data sets.</li>
+<li>To understand the type of advanced analytics beyond simple statistical analysis, data mining, and statistical machine learning which address complex problems facing business, society, science and engineering today.</li>
+<li>To describe the roles of data scientist and analytic scientist</li>
+<li>To practice some of the techniques through class projects.</li>

+---